Trans Am

 The Red Line (foot to the floor) Red Line (slow pace is a bore) Red Line (yourself you've just passed) Red Line (you still come in last!)
 Red Line (copyright DRI 1987) CD is double-album-length and full of hot to trot smirking song titles like "Diabolical Cracker," "Don't Bundle Me" and "Where Do You Want To Fuck Today?"
 It also - at least for a WHILE - seems like the power quartet (if you count all the members' shoes as one big collective person like I do) has finally learned that the best way to make a quirky non-song sound interesting is to make it come in and go away - QUICKLY.
 It's like an equation: QUIRKY + QUICKLY = QUILLER!!! (killer).
 Thus, such synth blurbles and flippity-pippets as "Let's Listen To One Romantic Synth Note For 45 Seconds" (perhaps better known as "Let's Take The Fresh Step Together"), "Echoal Drumday" (perhaps referenced among the populace as "Casual Friday") and "Mr. Disturbingly Popped-And-Crackly Vocals With Fake Drums And A Two-Note Surf-Spy Bass Line" (oh sorry - YOU probably know him as "Mr. Simmons") come across less like wastes of space and more like great, experimental bridges between longer, more fully developed numbers like the rockin' Kraftwerk dance stabber "I Want It All," the angry Nitzer Ebb distorto-synth aggression of "Polizei (Zu Spat)" and the old-school Trans Am drums-bass-guitar hard-hitting loud pop rock coolness of "Play In The Summer."

 Unfortunately, halfway through, the non-songs get longer, the long-songs lick donger and "The `Am" come dangerously close to penning a hot new self-help book entitled How To Ruin A Great Album.
 But, as Milli Vanilli once sang, blame it on the length.
 There's no reason for them to have jammed 21 tracks on here.
-I'm "all crazy and wild" about bands voiding on canvas, but am I nuts or is "Bad Cat" a jam session so shitty and disconnected that it makes the Sun City Girls sound as tight as Britney Spears' snatch (when she was like four)?
+I'm "all crazy and wild" about bands voiding on canvas, but am I nuts or is "Bad Cat" a jam session so shitty and disconnected that it makes the Sun City Girls sound as tight as a mayonnaise lid?
 Or say!
 Have you heard "Talk You All Tight"?
 Or perhaps I should instead ask "Say!
 Have you ever plunged needles into your eyeballs over and over for a full five minutes?"

 Oh, but who am I to judge?
 After all, how many songs have I written? (hundreds).
 How many CDs have I recorded? (we'll say 5 or 6 that I'm proud of, though the actual number is more like 20 or 21) Where do I get off criticizing other peoples' work when I probably can't even play an instrument?
 (I play guitar and bass, and fiddle around with lots of other stuff) I should go back and listen to the Spice Girls or whatever shit I listen to if I can't appreciate kickass hard rock! (honestly, the first couple Spice Girls CDs are kinda cute!
 Yet somehow, it IS possible to listen to music that is neither another person's favorite band NOR that same person's least favorite band.).